ansible-community/ara/doc/source/usage.rst

     $ ara-manage runserver -h 0.0.0.0 -p 8080
      * Running on http://0.0.0.0:8080/ (Press CTRL+C to quit)

-.. _any other Flask application: http://flask.pocoo.org/docs/0.10/deploying/uwsgi/
+.. _any other Flask application: http://flask.pocoo.org/docs/0.12/deploying/

+.. _generating_html:

 Generating a static HTML version of the web application
 -------------------------------------------------------